-Craig Wilson has hit 99 MLB home runs through July of 2007, with an OPS+ over 120 three times.
+Craig Wilson hit 99 home runs during his major league career, with an OPS+ over 120 three times.

 He was selected in the second round of the 1995 amateur draft by the Toronto Blue Jays.
 Assigned to the Medicine Hat Blue Jays and produced at a .283/.367/.484 clip.
 In 1996, Craig batted .261/.316/.402 for the Hagerstown Suns while splitting time between catcher and the outfield.
 On December 11, he would (in retrospect) become the key catch for the Pittsburgh Pirates in the nine-player deal that saw them trade Orlando Merced, Jay Bell and Dan Plesac to Toronto for six prospects.

 In his first year in the Bucco system, Craig hit .264/~.334/.476 with 19 homers, second on the Lynchburg Hillcats to Aramis Ramirez.
 In 1998, he batted .331/~.389/.507 with the Carolina Mudcats and .269/~.336/.507 for the Hillcats, achieving very good success at AA despite only being 21 years old.